ihcsim/game-off-2012/README.md

 ## Introduction

 This is my first attempt to create a 2D ["brawler"] (http://en.wikipedia.org/wiki/Beat_'em_up) game using HTML5, JavaScript and WebGL.
 While the graphic and audio files are borrowed (with permission) from an online [course](http://www.udemy.com/create-a-html5-game-from-scratch/) I took, all the JQuery and QUnit codes are mine.
+Refer *License* section below.

 To play, go to [http://games.ivansim.ca/game-off-2012/](http://games.ivansim.ca/game-off-2012/).

 ## Plot